bentley-historical-library/bitcurator-intro/episodes/04-reporting.md

 ### Map Your Image AKA How to Create DFXML (with fiwalk)

 Your first goal is to create a DFXML "map" of the disk image.
-This will include:

-- all filesystem data;
-- checksums for integrity; and
-- explain the relationships of elements of the disk image.
+This will include all filesystem data, checksums for integrity, and explain the relationships of elements of the disk image.

 **Tool:** fiwalk